-- (c) The applicant in a contested reinstatement proceeding. - (d) The applicant in a contested admission proceeding. - (2) Disciplinary and Contested Reinstatement Proceedings - (a) A petition concerning a disciplinary proceeding or a trial panel opinion in a former member's contested reinstatement shall be filed with the Administrator, with proof of service on all parties, within 30 days after written notice by the Bar's Disciplinary Board Clerk of receipt of the trial panel opinion. - (b) The Bar's Disciplinary Counsel must file the record of the proceedings before the trial panel pursuant to BR 10.4.
-The preparation, transmission, and service of the record is subject to ORAP 4.20, except that subsections (8) and (9) do not apply.
-Upon receipt of the record, the Administrator must send written notice to the parties. - (c) An opening brief shall be due no later than 28 days after the Administrator's notice to the parties of receipt of the record.
-An answering brief shall be due 28 days after filing of the opening brief.
-A reply brief, if any, shall be due 14 days after filing of the answering brief. - (d) If a respondent files a petition but then fails to file a brief within the time allowed, the Bar must either: - (i) File a brief within the time allowed for filing an answering brief.
+- (a) A brief in any proceeding described in subparagraphs (3) or (4) must conform to ORAP 5.05, ORAP 5.10, ORAP 5.35, and ORAP 9.17(5), except that no excerpt of record is required.
+The brief must show proof of service on all parties to the proceeding.
+The Bar shall be served by service on the Bar's Disciplinary Counsel. - (b) In any proceeding described in subparagraphs (3) or (4): - (i) An opening brief shall be due no later than 28 days after the Administrator's notice to the parties of receipt of the record. - (ii) An answering brief shall be due 28 days after filing of the opening brief. - (iii) A reply brief, if any, shall be due 14 days after filing of the answering brief. - (c) In any proceeding described in subparagraph (3), if a respondent files a petition but then fails to file a brief within the time allowed, the Bar must either: - (i) File a brief within the time allowed for filing an answering brief.
 The brief shall comply with the rules governing petitions and opening briefs.
 At the time the brief is filed, the Bar must indicate whether it wishes to waive oral argument and submit the case on the record.
+Or:

-Or: - (ii) Submit a letter stating that it wishes the matter submitted to the court on the record without briefing or oral argument.
-Notwithstanding waiver of briefing and oral argument under this paragraph, at the direction of the Supreme Court, the Bar shall file a petition and brief within the time directed by the court.
+- (ii) Submit a letter stating that it wishes the matter submitted to the court on the record without briefing or oral argument.
+Notwithstanding waiver of briefing and oral argument under this paragraph, at the direction of the Supreme Court, the Bar shall file a petition and brief within the time directed by the court. - (d) If a proceeding described in subparagraphs (3) or (4) is argued orally, the party who files the opening brief shall argue first.